 Pen and paper work just as well.

 3. Focus on Nutrition:

 Science is constantly proving that “we are what we eat.”
 You may have come across the buzzword “microbiome” - the idea that our guts’ bacteria have a directly profound effect on physiology and behavior.
 Ratios of good versus bad gut bacteria are dependent upon the food we eat.

 Prioritizing greens, healthy grains, fats, and proteins throughout the day stabilizes the body’s blood sugar levels.
 Eating a low sugar, high protein snack before bed prevents blood sugar levels from spiking during the night partly due to its slow digestion.

-Three Nutrients to Prioritize For Better Sleep in 2019:
+BONUS: Three Nutrients to Prioritize For Better Sleep:

 Most people are magnesium-deficient and need to supplement.
 In fact, research shows that half of the US population is deficient.
 Magnesium helps to maintain a healthy neuromuscular system, allowing you to become fitter, faster, stronger, and sleep better.
 Foods rich in magnesium include dark leafy greens (e.g., kale and spinach), almonds, cashews, black molasses, nuts, and seeds---especially those of the pumpkin and squash variety.